Lothringen/ComputerOrganization2-Structs/README.md

 # Structs
 Implementing Integer, List, String and Matrix structs in assembly.
-A lab assignement for Computer Organization 2.
+A lab assignment for Computer Organization 2.

 ## Setup